-Kampia will continue to sit on the boards of MPP and the MPP Foundation.
-“Shortly after Election Day, Rob quickly shifted gears to start the Michigan 2018 legalization campaign,” fellow board member Troy Dayton explained.
-“With the Michigan signature drive now complete, it’s the right time to shift Rob’s focus to new and bigger projects.»
+At the time, MPP board member Troy Dayton explained: “Shortly after Election Day, Rob quickly shifted gears to start the Michigan 2018 legalization campaign.
+With the Michigan signature drive now complete, it’s the right time to shift Rob’s focus to new and bigger projects.»

-“Drug policy reform has grown up a lot in the last 20 years.
+MPP communications manager Morgan Fox chimed in, telling Freedom Leaf: «Drug policy reform has grown up a lot in the last 20 years.
 A lot of the leaders that have been so instrumental to the movement are getting older and might want to work on other projects.
 There are plenty of people willing to get involved and take on the mantle in this mission.
 We’ve got a lot of talent to choose from.»

-The timing of the leadership change raised eyebrows in marijuana media circles.
+The timing of the leadership change has raised eyebrows in marijuana media circles.
 Kampia was charged with sexual harassment by MPP employees in January 2010 and suspended for three months while he went to therapy, but then was reinstated. «It’s impossible to ignore the fact that Kampia’s soft departure comes in the midst of America’s public reckoning with sexual harassment,” Leafly pointed out.

 If you enjoyed this Freedom Leaf article, subscribe to the magazine today!